-It will use the Northern Ireland Protocol, which is part of the Withdrawal Agreement between the UK and EU that aims to avoid a customs border (known as a hard border) between Northern Ireland and the Republic of Ireland (ROI).
+It uses the Northern Ireland Protocol, which is part of the Withdrawal Agreement between the UK and EU that aimed to avoid a customs border (known as a hard border) between Northern Ireland and the Republic of Ireland (ROI).

-There are different rules for the supply of goods and services, and this is what is currently proposed by the government:
+There are different rules for the supply of goods and services as follows:

-Northern Ireland will remain part of the EU customs and VAT regime when it comes to trade with the Republic of Ireland and the rest of the EU.
+Northern Ireland remains part of the EU customs and VAT regime when it comes to trade with the Republic of Ireland and the rest of the EU.

-From a customs perspective, moving goods from Northern Ireland to Great Britain won’t change.
-There will be no additional processes, paperwork, or restrictions.
+From a customs perspective, moving goods from Northern Ireland to Great Britain hasn’t changed.
+There are no additional processes, paperwork or restrictions.

-Services are excluded from the Northern Ireland Protocol, so sales of services between Northern Ireland and the Ireland/EU from 1 January 2021 will be treated like Third Country supplies.
+Services are excluded from the Northern Ireland Protocol, so sales of services between Northern Ireland and Ireland/EU are treated like Third Country supplies.